Lord Blyton Reading Policy 2021/22

 With a systematic teaching of phonics in place the aim is for all children to become free readers by the end of Key Stage One, leaving Key Stage Two to develop fluency and comprehension in more detail.

 We carry out reading assessments continually in an informal manner and termly where scores from reading tests equate to a level.
-The school’s assessment system (EYFS Profile, Sounds Write Phonics tracking and LCP tests from Year One inputted into Itrack) is used as a planning and diagnostic tool to allow pupils to reach targets in their reading and learning which allows them to make good progress.
+The school’s assessment system (Early Learning Goals, Sounds Write Phonics tracking and LCP tests from Year One inputted into Itrack) is used as a planning and diagnostic tool to allow pupils to reach targets in their reading and learning which allows them to make good progress.

 The aims of setting carefully selected targets is to ensure pupils have an understanding, independence in learning, critical awareness and appreciation of varied reading texts.

-Our assessments ensure children are quickly identified, if extra support is needed.
+Our assessments ensure children are quickly identified and extra support provided.
 All children in Year One do the statutory phonics screening check.
 Those in Years 2 and 6 partake in the reading SATs.
 These results are then measured against national averages.

 Our biggest hope in terms of impact however, goes far beyond assessment results.
 We firmly believe that our reading curriculum develops the love of reading in all children.
 It gives them the opportunity to become immersed in another world and experience the magic of story-telling.
 We hope the impact of our reading curriculum is evident from the moment you walk through the door.